Cardiac services (heart)

 On average we undertake almost 8,135 cardiac admitted cases each year:

 Type of procedure (2013/2014)

 The cardiac services are based in six wards of the hospital (see our facilities) and are backed by a wealth of experienced professional staff to ensure that patients and their relatives are physically and psychologically cared for during time spent under our care.

-The directorate is managed by a clinical director, Dr Simon Fynn, Operational Manager Lorraine Archer and Head of Nursing Anne White.
+The directorate is managed by the clinical director Dr Simon Fynn, Operational Manager Lorraine Archer and Head of Nursing Anne White.